Fall 2025’s New Shows: Which Will Be Renewed & Canceled?

 Prediction: The Road will likely get a Season 2 pickup.

-The show saw some consistent growth in ratings over its first three episodes, and although viewership has declined a bit since then, the series is CBS’s only show of its kind.
+The show saw some consistent growth in ratings over its first three episodes, and although viewership declined a bit after that, the series is CBS’s only show of its kind.
 It may not be bringing in the ratings of The Voice or American Idol over at NBC and ABC, but with Blake Shelton and Taylor Sheridan behind it, chances for a renewal are likely.